Juandavi1/Juandavi1/README.md

 ### Hi there 👋
 ___

-__Juan David here.__ 🔭 I'm currently a Developer at [Siigo](https://www.siigo.com/).
-In this role, I'm writing tools/libs to ease Developers and SREs  tasks.
+__Juan David here.__ 🔭 I'm currently a Electronic Enginer and Software Architect.

 I'm Electronic Engineer since 2019 and I'm a physics enthusiast especially in Solid state devices and Astronomy.